 Describe Your Company Culture in Five Words: Can You?

-If asked to describe your company culture in five words, what would say?
+If asked to describe your company culture in five words, what would you say?

 Maybe your company culture is so well-defined that you’d be able to rattle them off without hesitation.